mabdulkadr/Intune-Scripts/Intune-Tenant-Tools/Deploy-Win32OfficeApps/office-ltsc-2024-intune-deploy/README.md

 **Why auto-detect architecture?**
 Office products on a device must share one architecture (32-bit or 64-bit).
 The install script reads the current architecture from the ClickToRun registry to avoid mismatched installs.
 For fresh devices with no Office, it defaults to x64.

-**How do I pick a language variant?**
+**How do I pick a language?**
-Pass `-Language English` or `-Language Arabic` in the Intune install command, or package a separate app per variant.
-Default is `Auto` — the script reads the OS UI culture (`InstalledUICulture`) and installs Arabic when it starts with `ar`, otherwise English.
+You don't — both configs use `MatchOS`, so ODT installs Office in the OS language automatically.
+To force a fixed language, replace `MatchOS` with `en-us` / `ar-sa` in the XML before packaging.

 ---

 # 🛡 Operational Notes
 * **Update behavior:** `<Updates Enabled="TRUE" />` uses the Office CDN (Microsoft recommended).
 For offline fleets, add `UpdatePath="\\server\share"` to the Updates element and replicate the payload monthly.
 * **Offline first-install:** the packaged folder contains only `setup.exe` — the first `/configure` streams the payload from the CDN.
-For a self-contained package, run `setup.exe /download Install-ProPlus2024-x64-English.xml` first, then repackage with `IntuneWinAppUtil.exe` or [IntuneWin-Utility](https://github.com/mabdulkadr/IntuneWin-Utility).
+For a self-contained package, run `setup.exe /download Install-ProPlus2024-x64.xml` first, then repackage with `IntuneWinAppUtil.exe` or [IntuneWin-Utility](https://github.com/mabdulkadr/IntuneWin-Utility).
 * **Support matrix nuance:** Microsoft officially supports LTSC 2024 on Windows 11, Windows 11 LTSC 2024, Windows 10 LTSC 2021/2019, and Windows Server 2025/2022.
 Regular Windows 10 21H2+ works in practice; verify against your fleet policy.
 * **Channel is a hard contract:** any config that does not use `PerpetualVL2024` installs Microsoft 365 Apps instead of retail-free LTSC 2024.
 * **GVLK placeholder:** the XML files ship with `XXXXX-XXXXX-XXXXX-XXXXX-XXXXX` as PIDKEY.
 Replace it with your organization's KMS GVLK before deployment — see [Microsoft KMS Client Setup Keys](https://learn.microsoft.com/en-us/windows-server/get-started/kms-client-activation-keys).